aws-observability/aws-otel-collector/docs/developers/ecs-prometheus.md

 Fargate awsvpc (TODO(pingleig): does not work the cfn template for now).

+## Run sample workload

+You can find workloads from [container insight](container-insight-ecs-prometheus.md).
+You need to make sure the service/task definition matches the config in example.
+[JMX](container-insight-ecs-prometheus.md#jmx) is the simplest workload.

 ## Appendix

 ### Create ECS Cluster with EC2 instances